MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/telemetry-and-diagnostics-overview.md

 - **Off:** You don't send system data to Microsoft.

 - **Basic:** You send Microsoft the minimum system data required to keep clusters current, secure, and operating properly.
-Advantages of basic telemetry include:
+Some of the advantages of basic telemetry data sharing include:

-  - Supports an improved user experience.
+  - An improved user experience.
-  - Critical reliability issues are identified for greater resolution.
+  - Identification of critical reliability issues for greater resolution.
-  - Provides quality features, deployment, and other product improvements.
+  - The improvement of quality features, deployment, and other product.
-  - Drives developments and intelligence into Azure Stack HCI management and monitoring solutions.
+  - Greater developments and intelligence into Azure Stack HCI management and monitoring solutions.

 - **Enhanced:** You send more system data to help Microsoft identify and fix operational issues and for product improvements.
-It's highly recommended that you enable **enhanced diagnostics**.
-Advantages of enhanced telemetry include:
+We strongly recommend that you enable **enhanced diagnostics**.
+Some of the advantages of enhanced telemetry data sharing include:

   - System data might remain for up to 30 days.
-  - The extension captures errors more accurately and provides timely diagnostics information without requiring operator interaction.
+  - Error captures are more accurate and timely diagnostics information is provided.
+No operator interaction required.
-  - You can enjoy a connected experience with proactive log collection as your logs are automatically uploaded to an Azure Storage account that Microsoft manages and controls.
-These logs are used to resolve your issues.
+  - Proactive log collection.
+Your logs are automatically uploaded to an Azure Storage account managed and controlled by Microsoft, and used to resolve your issues.
   - In some cases, Microsoft can troubleshoot and resolve problems sooner.
   - The product team can identify and fix issues and improve the quality of the product based on failure events.